appscode/service-broker/docs/setup/install.md

 ### Verify installation

-To check whether `Service-broker` pod has started or not, run the following command:
+To check whether service broker pod has started or not, run the following command:

 ```console
 # for script installation